OpenTranslationBible/open-bible/en-GB/18.Job/md/job-05.md

 ## Job 5:17

-> “Behold, happy is the person whom God disciplines,
+> “Behold, blessed is the person whom God corrects,
 > So do not reject the discipline of the Almighty.

 ## Job 5:18

-> For He inflicts pain, and gives relief;
+> For He causes pain and brings relief;
 > He wounds, and His hands also heal.

 ## Job 5:19